Chaostheorie/Penta-Tournament/README.md

 ```bash
 fbs run
 ```

+Now as a recommendation for some Sample Data you could run `user.py` in the Backend directory for adding a sample data to the application.

 IMPORTANT NOTICE: if the build is broken or throws errors please don't email me and instead create a issue.
 It could happen that the application throws debug at you.